willsowerbutts/unacpm/README.txt

 passing to the residual second stage which implements CP/M and a minimal CBIOS.

 This two-stage approach allows the user to choose a balance between the number of drives available to CP/M and the size of the transient program area (TPA).

-Once running, the included REMAP program can be used to quickly re-launch UNA CP/M with a different drive mapping.
+Once running, the included REMAP program can be used to restart CP/M with a different drive mapping.

 This version of UNA CP/M includes only basic support for character I/O devices.
 The CP/M "I/O byte" is ignored.
 All console input and output are